sagemath/sagewiki_to_gh-2022-10-10/days33/alices.md

   * What other primality tests does Pari have?
 Wrap these.
   * Make things faster: implement as a python (maybe cython??) file
   * How does GIMPS work?
-  * Implement Larry Washington's formulas for dealing with elliptic curves over Z/nZ when n isn't prime
+  * Implement formulas stated in Larry Washington's book for dealing with elliptic curves over Z/nZ when n isn't prime